Find out more about how the scheme works here and look at the FAQs at the bottom of this page.

 • Your illustrations must be entirely your own work.
 Any copyright issues existing, or arising, are the applicant’s responsibility.

-Our panel of experts will compile a shortlist of candidates and invite them to an interview (either online or in person if possible), which will be held in October 2020.
+Our panel of experts will compile a shortlist of candidates and invite them to an interview (either online or in person if possible) – probably in October 2022.

 For the interview, each illustrator will be asked to bring their portfolio, and also to show us their sketchbooks as we love to see work in progress.
 You should also be prepared to talk about your favourite picture book and be ready to explain to the interview panel why you chose it.